andreaskarman/order-weight-woocommerce/README.txt

 == Screenshots ==
 1. Order weight column when managing orders.
 2. Order weight when managing a single order.
+3. Order weight in the customer dashboard.
+4. Bulk action to update order weight.
+5. Order REST API response with weight and weight unit.

 == Changelog ==

+= 0.7 - 2022/11/14 =
+* New feature: Bulk action to update order weights.

+= 0.6.4 - 2022/11/09 =
+* Fixed PHP notices when API is called.
+* Fixed additional PHP8 compatibility issues.

+= 0.6.2 - 2022/10/19 =
+* Fixed PHP8 compatibility issue.

+= 0.6.1 - 2022/10/03 =
+* Added link to plugin settings in "Plugins".

+= 0.6 - 2022/09/13 =
+* Added feature to display order weight in the customer dashboard.

+= 0.5.5 - 2021/12/26 =
+* New feature: Added order weight support for WooCommerce Customer / Order / Coupon Export

+= 0.5 - 2021/12/17 =
+* New feature: Compatibility added to the new WooCommerce Block Checkout
+* Bug fix: Fixed sorting error of "Products" by weight

+= 0.4.5 - 2021/11/20 =
+* New feature: Updating order weight in the WordPress admin when an order is updated.
+* New feature: When order weight is updated, a order notifications is added.
+* Bug fix: Display error in "Products" weight column

 = 0.4.0 - 2021/11/10 =
 * Fixed "Order properties should not be accessed directly" error
 * Fixed weight and weight unit in API calls not showing